nasa9084/go-withings/README.md

 ### Google API style packge

-All off the APIs in this packgeresemble that of google.golang.org/api.
+All off the APIs in this package resemble that of google.golang.org/api.

 ### Full support for context.Context